 You and your family could use the time to bond as you try out different designs and colors on each others’ faces.
 There’s bound to be tons of laughter, love, and tissues going around.

-The Best Kids Face Paints of 2021
+The Best Face Paints for Kids of 2021

-1. Face Paint Kit by Kryvaline
+1. Kryvaline Face Paint Kit

 There is only one word that can describe these paints — awesome.
 Kryvaline certainly went all out with these paints.
 Environmental enthusiasts will be glad to know this product features biodegradable glitter that is stored in a spill-proof bottle.